0x1000000/SqExpress/Readme.md

 ```

 ## Temporary Tables
-In some scenarios temporary tables might be very useful and you can create such table such tables as follows:
+In some scenarios temporary tables might be very useful and you can create such table as follows:
 ```cs
 public class TempTable : TempTableBase
 {